metagol/metagol/README.md

 # Metagol

 Metagol is an inductive logic programming (ILP) system based on the meta-interpretive learning framework (MIL).
 For more information about MIL see the papers listed at the end of this readme file.

-Go to the releases page to find the latest version of Metagol: https://github.com/metagol/metagol/releases
+The latest release of Metagol can be found here https://github.com/metagol/metagol/releases

 Please contact Andrew Cropper (a.cropper13@imperial.ac.uk) with any questions / bugs.

 ## Using Metagol

-Metagol is written in Prolog and runs with both Yap and, albeit slower, SWI.
+Metagol is written in Prolog and runs with both Yap and SWI.
 Metagol is contained in a single file called 'metagol.pl'.
-To use Metagol, load the metagol module into your Prolog compiler.
-The following code demonstrates using Metagol to learn the grandparent relation.
+To use Metagol, load the metagol module in your Prolog compiler.
+The following code demonstrates using Metagol to learn the grandparent relation given mother and father relations.

 ```prolog
 :- use_module('metagol').